survivejs/webpack-book/manuscript/output/04_module_federation.md

 ## Pros and cons

-You could say our build process is a notch more complex now so what did we gain?
-Using the setup, we've essentially split our application in two parts that can be developed independently.
-The configuration doesn't have to exist in the same repository and the code could be developed using different technologies.
+You could say our build process is a notch more complex now, so what did we gain?
+Using the setup, we've essentially split our application into two parts that can be developed independently.
+The configuration doesn't have to exist in the same repository, and the code could be created using different technologies.

-Given module federation is a runtime process, it gives a degree of flexibility that would be hard to achieve otherwise.
-For example, you could run experiments and see what happens if a piece of functionality is replaced without having to rebuild your entire project.
+Given module federation is a runtime process, it provides a degree of flexibility that would be hard to achieve otherwise.
+For example, you could run experiments and see what happens if a piece of functionality is replaced without rebuilding your entire project.

 On a team level, the approach lets you have feature teams that work only a specific portion of the application.
-For a single developer, a monolith may still be a good option unless you find the possibility to AB test and to defer compilation valuable.
+A monolith may still be a good option for a single developer unless you find the possibility to AB test and to defer compilation valuable.

 ## Learn more